romanzdk/tech-demo-python-packaging/README.md

     [tool.coverage.report]
     show_missing = true

 The `command_line` value is used by `coverage` to execute the test suite.
 The `source` is just the name of the Import Package.
 The file `foo.py` is part of the report even if it was never loaded by the test suite.

 # Demo 07 - Coverage reports combined

-As an extention to the previos demo the coverage of two seperate Distribution Packages is measured and combined.
+As an extension to the previous demo the coverage of two separate Distribution Packages is measured and combined.

-Install the both packages (`fruit` and `vegetable`) as usual.
+Install both packages (`fruit` and `vegetable`) as usual.
 The `coverage run` need to be done on each package separate.
-The resulting data files (`.coverage`) then combined and reported at once and should look like this:
+The resulting data files (`.coverage`) then combined and reported at once:

 ```
 Name                                                                 Stmts   Miss  Cover